djangify/our-spot/README.md

 This is the first working prototype of the final project and I will complete this social network once my course has finished.
 The project includes placeholders in some areas, but all aspects of the project criteria have been covered including implementing a data model, application features and business logic to manage, query and manipulate data.

+The platform has been created with a strong emphasis on user experience (UX) and user interface (UI) ensuring that usability, accessibility and information architecture have not only been considered but implemented to guarantee an enjoyable user experience.

 _When talking about access for superusers and members the term users will be used, otherwise the term members will be used.
 Of course some superusers are also members!_